"The Best News on Anna Maria Island Since 1992"

 Mark Pelham is comforted by mother Sheleagh after he escaped from a burning apartment in Holmes Beach last week.

 Insert: The northside apartment of an elevated duplex in Holmes Beach caught fire Friday afternoon, with damages estimated at $50,000.
 West Manatee Fire Rescue firefighters were able to quickly extinguish the blaze, which started at the front entrance.
-Officials have determined the fire was set deliberately.
-Islander Photos: Paul Roat
+Officials have determined the fire was set deliberately. islander Photos: Paul Roat

 Mark Pelham was napping when he woke up to the smell of smoke at about 3 p.m.
 Friday.
 He thought the smell was from the ongoing wildfires that have plagued the region until he noticed flames over the door - the only door - of his upstairs apartment in Holmes Beach.